Many people share the same questions about Christianity.

 Generally put, sin is self-centered living, as opposed to God-centered

-living.
-Sin isnt limited to things we do intentionally
+is ourselves instead of God.
+Sin isnt limited to things we

 There are two ways to find out more specifically what